dlkakbs/biomed-research/README.md

 Veliora is a multi-agent biomedical research system that turns a disease-focused query into a structured repurposing analysis workflow.

-A user funds a research job in **USDC**, and the system coordinates specialist agents across literature mining, drug database screening, pathway analysis, hypothesis generation, evidence scoring, red-team review, and final report synthesis.
+A user funds a research job in **USDC**, and the PI agent coordinates specialist agents across literature mining, drug database screening, pathway analysis, hypothesis generation, evidence scoring, report synthesis, and review.

-The result is a **research brief**, not a medical advice.
+The result is a comprehensive **research brief**.

 Veliora is intentionally selective:
 - it may return a strong shortlist,